 Use the promo code OTFocus to save up to $150.

 If you can only get one book to prepare for the NBCOT, I highly recommend purchasing the exam review and study guide.
-Below is a list of other books I recommend.
+This is the only book I used, and I passed on the first try.